irissorg/transcripts.podcast.iriss.org.uk/content/transcript/discover-care-opinion.md

 GD I graduated from Napier Uni with a degree in Computer Science. (... unclear) to see how they teach equality for disabled people, and then I wrote to various different organisations to try and achieve equality for disabled people in housing, voting, education and health on a part time consultancy basis on education and health.
 I have been coming to facilitated group, facilitate discussion with any people whether they were support needs or not, and be impartial ... to actually facilitate a group of people, take their ideas and feed that back to the organisation.

-Int.
-So, do you see Care Opinion as being a really important initiative?
+MD So, do you see Care Opinion as being a really important initiative?

 GD Yes, and they use the feedback and they are not seen as making a complaint or being a troublemaker or anything like that, it's about the way of improving people services, and also being able to give positive feedback where it's merited.
 And a lot of people I have worked with in the past have used care services and have wanted to express opinion about care services and not been able to, because there has been no vehicle out there to use.
 I remember working with a group a pupils in a segregated school ... communication devices to communicate and they would go and do respite care that night, and they were dreading it because the care provider had no idea how to communicate with these people.
 And at that point there was nothing that we could ... no vehicle out there to express that opinion.
 But now if Care Opinion goes nationwide, then that means they will be able to provide that feedback back to that care provider.
 There are a lot of benefits, because you don't get judged on the way you look, the way you talk, you way you act, but on the other hand, there may be a lot of challenges for people who are not technically savvy and don't feel confident enough to use the online resource.
 I agree that will be our key area of Care Opinion in wanting to overcome that barrier during the pilot period.
 I believe in the next 10, 15 years, we will be amazed that generally we will go online very quickly and that everybody will be online and be technically savvy in the next 5, 10 years.